jepsen-io/local-fs/README.md

 To find a bug in lazyfs, run:

 ```
-lein run quickcheck --db lazyfs --version be22191019619f3db7908b50fba500a3c9821884
+lein run quickcheck --db lazyfs --version 5d45bf8b792a1e782000e512229ec755a64c85f4 --lose-unfsynced-writes
 ```

 To do this you'll need libfuse3-dev, fuse set up appropriately for lazyfs, gcc, etc, as well as leiningen.
 This will run a whole bunch of tests and spit out results in `store/`.
 You can browse these at the filesystem directly, or run

 When you have a failing case, you might want to dive into it deeper.
 You can replay a test like so: